Chapter 1: Graceless Ambush

 “Thanks for evaluating my plans.
 But why are you doing this?”
 Sin-Vira scowled at her.

 “Because I have a long-term solution that would force his hand to relent for good.”
-She turned back around to face him.
-“Currently, I am in search of a prince to wed.
-If we were to marry, a war between our kingdoms would be unlikely and you would have grounds to refuse his demands to exploit the mines if you see the work isn’t justified to benefit both kingdoms.”
+She knelt beside him.
+“Currently, I am in search of a prince to marry.
+If we were to marry, you would have grounds to refuse his demands to exploit the mines if you see the work isn’t justified to benefit both kingdoms.”

 Sin-Vira stared at her dumbfounded.
-“I just attempted to kidnap you.
-Why trust I wouldn’t try something like this again when you least suspect it?” he questioned.
+“I just attempted to kidnap you and your response is marriage?” he questioned.